Examples of student work from past assignments:

 Sketchbook Swatch gathering examples:

-Two-dimensional/flat value transitions.
+(PART 3 of 3) Value: Two-dimensional/flat value transitions.
 Tonal placement without rendering. (mixed media)

 Thumbnail sketches: Small group of compositional drawings completed in your sketchbook.
 They are quick, gesture or sketchy studies of several versions of the same objects arranged in different compositions.